Best Dog Food for Siberian Huskies

-To ensure your growing Husky is developing properly, feed him or her a puppy food with a minimum of 22 percent protein and eight percent fat, according to the Association of American Feed Control Officials (AAFCO).
-To help you choose a dog food that is suitable for your pet, we’ve hand-picked formulas that meet all the needs of a Husky puppy.
+To ensure your growing Husky is developing properly, feed them puppy food with a minimum of 22% protein and 8% fat.
+We’ve hand-picked formulas that meet all the needs of a Husky puppy:

 Main Ingredients: Deboned Chicken, Chicken Meal, Peas, Chickpeas, Lentils, Chicken Fat

 Blue Buffalo Wilderness Puppy Chicken Recipe Grain-Free Dry Dog Food

 Coined “Nature’s Evolutionary Diet,” Blue Buffalo Wilderness provides nutritious ingredients that support brain and eye development, healthy muscle growth, strong bones and teeth, dental health, healthy skin and coat, and immune system health.
 Promising to provide a recipe with no by-products, preservatives, or artificial flavors, this formula provides some of the highest quality ingredients on the market.

 Main Ingredients: Deboned Chicken, Chicken Meal, Peas, Pea Protein, Tapioca Starch

 - Fat: 14%